voyagebagage/twa-template/README.md

 - ⚡ Server-side rendering for better SEO and performance
 - 🔌 API routes (optional) for backend functionality
-- 🧩 Hono integration (optional) for enhanced API routes
+- 🔥 Optional Hono integration for more efficient API routes
 - 📱 Full Telegram WebApp integration with platform-specific styling
 - 🔄 TanStack Query for data fetching
 - 🧁 Zustand for state management